suvi277/sky-coding-challenge/README.md

     	'components/Provider.js'
 ```

-## Setup Project
+## Editor Project

-This project is setup with
+This editor is setup with
 ```
 .eslintrc
 .prettier